swcarpentry/python-novice-inflammation/_episodes/01-intro.md

 > ## Variables as Sticky Notes
 >
-> A variable is analogous to a sticky note with a name written on it:
+> A variable in Python is analogous to a sticky note with a name written on it:
 > assigning a value to a variable is like putting that sticky note on a particular value.
 >
 > ![Value of 65.0 with weight_kg label stuck on it](../fig/python-sticky-note-variables-01.svg)
 >
-> This means that assigning a value to one variable does **not** change
+> Using this analogy, we can investigate how assigning a value to one variable
-> values of other variables.
+> does **not** change values of other, seemingly related, variables.
+For
-> For example, let's store the subject's weight in pounds in its own variable:
+> example, let's store the subject's weight in pounds in its own variable:
 >
 > ~~~
 > # There are 2.2 pounds per kilogram